3liasen/a4a-ai2/IDEAS.md

 https://platform.openai.com/docs/guides/batch
 ==
 In a dedicated Settings area, we should have the ability to turn on and off features in our plugin.
 We need to make sure, that turned off features doesn't collide with functionality.

+==
+We should add the option on Client level to accept or deny acceptance of robots/noindex ==